 Asteraceae: Sunflower Family – Senecio Tribe: miscellaneous

 The Sunflower family is a very large family with over 25,000 members.
-Botanists subdivide the family into a number of tribes of which 14 are represented in Monterey County, one of these, the Heliantheae or Sunflower tribe, being further broken down into subtribes of which 9 are represented in Monterey County.
-The Senecio tribe comprises a mixture of obviously daisy-like flowers and others which might not immediately be recognized as belonging to the Sunflower family.
-This page includes the non-Senecio genera which include some very attractive natives and one of the worst non-native invasive species.
+Botanists subdivide the family into a number of tribes, of which 14 are present in Monterey County.
+The Senecio tribe comprises a mixture of obviously daisy-like flowers, and others that don’t look like sunflowers.
+This page includes tribe members except for the genus Senecio (which has its own page).
+Here are some very attractive natives, and an aggressive alien invasive.

 Common Blennosperma – Blennosperma nanum var. nanum